axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md

 - Shipping perishables was made possible by putting ice in shipments (19th century).
 ^
 # <a name="^partnerships"></a>Togethership
-* <a name="^couple-best-both"></a>**Couples as the best of both worlds, and surpassing any one of their parts** (African dromedary and Asian Bactrian crossbreeding into a "F1 hybrid super camel"); **as an entity able to navigate the world with the best assets of each of their parts.**
+* <a name="^couple-best-both"></a>**Couples as the best of both worlds, and surpassing any one of their parts** (African dromedary and Asian Bactrian crossbreeding into a "F1 hybrid super camel"); **as an entity able to navigate the world with the best assets of each of their parts.** (Sum greater than the parts.)
 	* Mules are hybrid usually of a female horse and a male donkey; as a female donkey would have difficulty delivering the oversized foal.
 - **Union of two paradigms through the union of two people.** Two people can unite personally and thereby bridge two families or paradigms.
 King João I of Portugal married Philippa of Lancaster (from the English Royal family), thereby creating an alliance between the two kingdoms.
 Marriages between rulers.
 	* **England & Portugal: the oldest still ongoing bilateral alliance.** (From the depths of the Black Death) The alliance between England and Portugal through the Treaty of Windsor (14th century (Philippa later fell to the Plague)) is the oldest still ongoing bilateral alliance — having as an effect that England and Portugal since then never waged war against each other, not even indirectly.
-* **Abundance trumps competition.** The endless stretches of land made rivalry between Spain and Portugal secondary, encouraging them to find a quick amiable agreement. (× Polyamory)
+* <a name="^impractical-conflicts"></a>**Abundance trumps competition.** The endless stretches of land made rivalry between Spain and Portugal secondary, encouraging them to find a quick amiable agreement.
+(Impractical conflicts, × Prisoners of Geography) (× Polyamory)
 	* **Agreements prior to imminent breakthroughs**: the Treaty of Tordesillas preemptively bisected the world, as the Spanish and Portuguese were actively about to explore new territories.
 This was done by the Pope, the great arbiter and overlord of European powers.
 		* Territories West of the Tordesillas line would belong to the Spaniards; territories East of the line would belong to the Portuguese.
 			* The Treaty of Tordesillas was later complemented by the Treaty of Zaragoza, for the Eastern delimitation.